Get the Tap app

 The Australian computer scientist and businessman has gone to great lengths to claim to be Satoshi Nakamoto, however, has provided little to no evidence.
 These claims have been unequivocally disregarded by the Bitcoin community.

-Perhaps the biggest irony of all is that while the technology is entirely trustless and operates with the work of thousands of nodes who don't know each other.
-All we know is that whoever it was/they are, they revolutionized the world as we know it and have left us with some sort of extraordinary.
+Perhaps the biggest irony of all, is that the technology is entirely trustless and operates with the work of thousands of nodes who don't know each other.
+All we know is that whoever it was/they are, they revolutionised the world as we know it and have left us with some sort of extraordinary.

 This article is for general information purposes only and is not intended to constitute legal or other professional advice or a recommendation of any kind whatsoever and should not be relied upon or treated as a substitute for specific advice relevant to particular circumstances.
 We make no warranties, representations or undertakings about any of the content of this article (including, without limitation, as to the quality, accuracy, completeness or fitness for any particular purpose of such content), or any content of any other material referred to or accessed by hyperlinks through this article.
 We make no representations, warranties or guarantees, whether express or implied, that the content on our site is accurate, complete or up-to-date.